CGCookie/retopoflow/docs/v3/changelist.md

 # RetopoFlow Change List

-This document contains details about what has changed in RetopoFlow since version 2.x.
+This document contains details about what has changed in RetopoFlow in version 3.

+### RetopoFlow 3.4.4→3.4.5

+-Added ability for PolyStrips to create closed loops -Improved RetopoFlow mode startup time
+-Improved performance when parts of the mesh are hidden -Fixed occasional crossed quads when filling holes with Strokes -Fixed Contours sometimes twisting when filling between two loops -Fixed auto-save file sometimes having cleared object rotation -Fixed orbiting around selection when parts of the mesh are hidden -Fixed several miscellaneous errors

-### RetopoFlow 3.4.3&rarr;4.0.0
+### RetopoFlow 3.4.3→3.4.4

-- A complete rewrite of RetopoFlow to work as a Blender tool
+-Added compatability with Blender extensions

 ### RetopoFlow 3.4.2&rarr;3.4.3